Airbnb Quickbooks Templates

 23390 – Trust Account Liability: Owner Funds: Airbnb Collections: Tax Withholdings – This account tracks any taxes withheld by Airbnb for income tax obligations.
 This is very rare and usually due to the Airbnb account holder lacking tax identification information.
 Ideally, this account should not contain any balance and is seldom (if ever) used.
 To avoid income tax withholdings from Airbnb, be sure to update your Airbnb account with your tax identification information and verify your account.

 23400 – Trust Account Liability: Owner Funds: Airbnb Collections: Airbnb Suspense Account – This account tracks any income or refund events from Airbnb not tied to any particular reservation or listing.
 For example, on rare occasions if you receive a credit from Airbnb for referring another host or if you purchase photography from Airbnb.
-When there’s no associated reservation related to the transaction, there’s no particular listing rules to handle the amounts in Tallybreeze (formerly Bnbtally).
+When there’s no associated reservation related to the transaction, there’s no particular listing rules to handle the amounts in Tallybreeze.

 23500 – Trust Account Liability: Owner Funds: Less Amounts Due to Property Mgmt – This account tracks any amounts subtracted from the owner’s portion of the trust account to pay the property management company.